Class: Aws::SecretsManager::Client

 #untag_resource(params = {}) ⇒ Struct

-Removes one or more tags from the specified secret.
+Removes specific tags from a secret.

 -